ars6nlp/qatty-tatty-project/README.md

 **Qatty Tatty** is a frontend prototype of a dessert (pancake) web application.
 The project is based on a custom UI/UX design and implemented using pure **HTML, CSS, and JavaScript**.

-It is intended both as a study project and as a realistic prototype that can be shown to a real client.
+It is intended both as a study project and as a realistic prototype that can be shown to a real client
 ---
 ## ✨ Features